apacheignite/documentation/clustering/cluster-config.md

 [block:callout]
 {
   "type": "warning",
-  "body": "The timeout automatically controls such configuration parameters of `TcpDiscoverySpi` as socket timeout, message acknowledgment timeout and others.
+  "body": "The timeout automatically controls configuration parameters of `TcpDiscoverySpi`, such as socket timeout, message acknowledgment timeout and others.
 If any of these parameters is set explicitly, then the failure timeout setting will be ignored.", "title": ""
 }
 [/block]
-The failure detection timeout is configured with `IgniteConfiguration.setFailureDetectionTimeout(long)` for Apache Ignite server nodes and `IgniteConfiguration.setClientFailureDetectionTimeout(long)` for client nodes respectively.
-The default value, that is equal to 10 seconds for the server nodes and 30 seconds for the client nodes, is chosen in a way to make it possible for discovery SPI to work reliably on most of on-premise and containerized deployments.
-However, for stable low-latency networks, the parameter can be set to ~200 milliseconds in order to detect and react to​ failures quicker.
+The failure detection timeout is configured using `IgniteConfiguration.setFailureDetectionTimeout(long)` for Apache Ignite server nodes and `IgniteConfiguration.setClientFailureDetectionTimeout(long)` for client nodes.
+The default value, that is equal to 10 seconds for the server nodes and 30 seconds for the client nodes.
+This allows the discovery SPI to work reliably on most of the on-premise and containerized deployments.
+However, for stable low-latency networks, the parameter can be set to ~200 milliseconds in order to detect and react to​ failures more quickly.
 [block:api-header]
 {
   "type": "basic",